vculibraries/alma-primo-customizations/updating-themes.md

       cp search.css  search.css.bak
       cp search.js search.js.bak
   ```
   * Copy over any changed files.
-There is probably a better way to do this, but I wget the newest files from web-prod.
+There is probably a better way to do this, but I wget the newest files from our production web server.
 In most cases it will just be the two CSS files and maybe the JS:
   ```
       wget http://your-website/search.css
       wget http://your-website/search-handheld.css